-- 1. Payment Innovation and Reform.
-Improving the delivery of health care including its quality, efficiency, safety, patient-centeredness, coordination, and outcomes requires significant changes in existing payment structures and methodologies as well as the environment in which payments are made.
-The following principles have been adopted by Ohio Medicaid: - a.
-Payment reforms should promote health by rewarding the delivery of quality, cost effective, and affordable care that is patient-centered and reduces disparities. - b.
-Health care payments should encourage and reward patient-centered care that coordinates services across the spectrum of providers and care setting while tailoring health care service to the individuals patient's needs. - c.
-Payment policies should encourage alignment between public and private sectors to promote improvement, innovations, and meeting national health priorities, and to maximize the impact of payment decisions of one sector on the other. - d.
-Decisions about payment should be made through independent processes that are guided by what serves the patient and helps society as a whole, and payment decisions shall balance the perspectives of consumers, purchasers, payers, physicians, and other health care providers. - e.
-Payment policies should foster ways to reduce expenditure on administrative processes (e.g., claims payment and adjudications). - f.
-Reforms to payment should balance the need for urgency against the need to have realistic goals and timelines that take into account the need to change complex systems and geographic and other variations. - 2.
-ODM's Expectations.
-ODM expects the MCOP to support and advance initiatives to develop a health care market where payment is increasingly designed to improve and reflect effectiveness and efficiency with which providers deliver care.
-In addition, ODM supports the development of MCOP members that are engaged in managing their health, selecting their providers, and maintaining sensitivity to the cost and quality of services they seek.
-The MCOP shall use its best efforts to ensure these commitments and initiatives apply to the benefits offered and services delivered under this Agreement.
+- The MCOP shall support and advance initiatives where payment for MyCare Ohio is increasingly designed to improve and reflect effectiveness and efficiency with which providers deliver care.
+The MCOP shall ensure that members are engaged in managing their health, selecting their providers, and maintaining sensitivity to the cost and quality of services they seek.
 The MCOP shall achieve progress in the following areas: - a.
 Value-Oriented Payment.
-The MCOP shall design and implement payment methodologies with its network providers designed either to cut waste or reflect value.
+The MCOP shall design and implement payment methodologies with its network providers designed to cut waste, reflect value, or both.
 For the purposes of this Agreement, payments that cut waste are those that by their design reduce unnecessary payment and unnecessary care (e.g. nursing facility stays).
 Value is defined as the level of the quality of care for the amount of money paid to the provider.
-Payments designed to reflect value are those that are tied to provider performance so that they may rise or fall in a predetermined fashion commensurate with different levels of performance assessed against standard measures.
+Payments designed to reflect value are those that are tied to provider performance so that they may rise or fall in a predetermined fashion commensurate with different levels of performance assessed against standard measures. - b.

-- b.
 Market Competition and Consumerism.
 The MCOP shall design contracting methodologies and payment options and administer the benefit package to members in a manner that enhances competition among providers and reduces unwarranted price and quality variation.
 To stimulate provider competition further, the MCOP shall establish programs to engage MCOP members to make informed choices and to select evidence-based, cost-effective care. - c.
 Transparency.
-The MCOP shall participate in ODM initiatives to design and implement member-accessible comparisons of provider information including quality, cost, and patient experience, among providers in the plan's network.
-The MCOP shall contribute to the program design, provide data as specified by ODM, and publish results in accordance with standards established by the Department. - 3.
-Obligations of the MCOP.
-The MCOP shall implement payment strategies that tie payment to value or reduce waste.
-These strategies shall include establishing value-based contracts with nursing facilities.
-Examples of what a MCOP should focus on in designing payment strategies with nursing facilities include hospital readmission; re-balancing and approach to shifting members from nursing facilities to homeand community-based services; and episodes of care).
+The MCOP shall participate in ODM initiatives to design and implement memberaccessible comparisons of provider information including quality, cost, and patient experience, among providers in the plan's network.
+The MCOP shall contribute to the program design, provide data as specified by ODM, and publish results in accordance with standards established by the Department. - 2.
+The MCOP shall establish value-based contracts with nursing facilities.
+Examples of what a MCOP should focus on in designing payment strategies with nursing facilities include hospital readmission; rebalancing and approach to shifting members from nursing facilities to home- and community-based services; and episodes of care).

 The MCOP shall establish value-based contracts that impact at least 10 nursing facilities.
-Payments made by the MCOP to nursing facilities under these value-based contracts shall be in addition to payments made in accordance with R.C.
-5165.15-5165.49.
+Payments made by the MCOP to nursing facilities under these value-based contracts shall be in addition to payments made in accordance with ORC 5165.15 through 5165.49.
 In addition, the MCOP shall submit a quarterly report as specified by ODM that addresses progress towards meeting these obligations.